 In detail, here are the steps:

-- Client/scheduler initialization: the client needs to know how to connect to the scheduler in order to launch a process, for example via Mesos-DNS or DC/OS CLI.
+- Client/scheduler initialization: the client needs to know how to connect to the scheduler to launch a process, for example via Mesos-DNS or DC/OS CLI.

 - Mesos master sends resource offer to scheduler: the resource offers are based on cluster resources managed through agents and the DRF algorithm in Mesos master.